yi213-robotic/MEET/README.md

 <img width="1101" alt="meet_IJCAI" src="https://github.com/user-attachments/assets/cc294713-2961-4875-92e4-9261759e23a9" />

-### >ℹ️ **Note:** MEET has been accepted to 34th International Joint Conference on Artificial Intelligence (IJCAI-2025) and the code will be released after the coferrence.
+🚀 **[MEET has been accepted to the 34th International Joint Conference on Artificial Intelligence (IJCAI 2025)](https://2025.ijcai.org)!** The code will be released after the conference.